-World-renowned Hong Kong tenor Warren Mok has been making frequent guest appearances in many leading opera houses throughout the world.
-His operatic repertoire exceeds 60 roles including Cavaradossi in Tosca, Calaf in Turandot, Rodolfo in La Bohème, Radames in Aïda and many others.
-In recent years, he is very active in the promotion of western opera and music in Hong Kong, Macau and the Mainland, and has been the Artistic Director of Opera Hong Kong, Fujian Grand Theatre and Zhuhai Huafa Grand Theatre.
-He was also the Artistic Director of the Macao International Music Festival.
-To enhance the art exchange platform between Hong Kong and Mainland, Mok facilitated the introduction of original productions to Hong Kong audiences, including The Chinese Orphan by National Centre for Performing Arts of China, musical Jinsha by Chengdu Performing Arts and Poet Li Bai by Asian Performing Arts of Colorado.
-Furthermore, Opera Hong Kong’s The Magic Flute was staged in Beijing and Norway and it helped establish Opera Hong Kong onto international scene.
+A world-renowned Chinese tenor from Hong Kong, Warren Mok has made frequent guest appearances in many leading opera houses throughout the world.
+His operatic repertoire exceeds 60 roles including Cavaradossi in Tosca, Calaf in Turandot, Rodolfo in La bohème, Radamès in Aïda and many others.
+In recent years, Mok is very active in promoting opera and classical music in Hong Kong, Macao and the Mainland.
+He is currently the Artistic Director of Opera Hong Kong, Fujian Grand Theatre and Zhuhai Huafa Grand Theatre, and was also the Artistic Director of the Macao International Music Festival.